dbmi-bgm/granite/docs/callers.md

     granite comHet -i file.vcf -o file.out.vcf --trio PROBAND_ID [PARENT_ID] [PARENT_ID] --filter_cmpHet

 #### Impact
-A variant is considered to have a potential STRONG impact if VEP impact is HIGH or MODERATE, spliceAI score is >= 0.8, or ClinVar assignment is Pathogenic | Likely Pathogenic.
+A variant is considered to have a potential STRONG impact if VEP impact is HIGH or MODERATE, SpliceAI score is >= 0.8, or ClinVar assignment is Pathogenic | Likely Pathogenic.
 If both variants are STRONG, the pair is assigned as a STRONG_PAIR.
 If only one of the two variants is STRONG, the pair is assigned as a MEDIUM_PAIR.
 If none of the variants is STRONG, the pair is assigned as a WEAK_PAIR.